AsamK/signal-cli/README.md

 registering you need a phone number where you can receive SMS or incoming calls.

 signal-cli is primarily intended to be used on servers to notify admins of important events.
-For this use-case, it has a daemon mode with D-BUS interface ([man page](https://github.com/AsamK/signal-cli/blob/master/man/signal-cli-dbus.5.adoc)) and JSON-PRC interface ([documentation](https://github.com/AsamK/signal-cli/wiki/JSON-RPC-service)).
+For this use-case, it has a daemon mode with D-BUS interface ([man page](https://github.com/AsamK/signal-cli/blob/master/man/signal-cli-dbus.5.adoc)) and JSON-RPC interface ([documentation](https://github.com/AsamK/signal-cli/wiki/JSON-RPC-service)).
 For the JSON-RPC interface there's also a simple [example client](https://github.com/AsamK/signal-cli/tree/master/client), written in Rust.

 ## Installation